How Can I Increase My Hindmilk?

 Can Too Much Foremilk Be Bad for Babies?

-gassiness, pain, and green, explosive stools.
-The large amounts of lactose can irritate the gut, which can oftentimes result in small amounts of blood in the stool.
-A lactose overload that goes untreated could lead to failure to thrive and dehydration.
+It can cause gassiness, pain, and explosive green stools.
+The large amounts of lactose can irritate the gut, often resulting in small amounts of blood in the stool.
+An untreated lactose overload could lead to failure to thrive and dehydration.

 Does Hind Milk Make Babies Sleepy?

-Breastmilk naturally contains an amino acid called Tryptophan that helps to induce and regulate sleep.
+Breastmilk naturally contains an amino acid called Tryptophan, which helps induce and regulate sleep.
 These amino acids promote the production of Melatonin (the sleep hormone).
-More and more Tryptophan is found in breast milk as the day continues with the highest levels at night!
-Whether hindmilk has anything to do with this is up for debate, but breast milk, in general, will definitely help your baby settle down and get a good nights rest.
+More and more Tryptophan is found in breast milk as the day continues, with the highest levels at night!
+Whether hindmilk has anything to do with this is up for debate, but breast milk, in general, will help your baby settle down and get a good night's rest.

 Is Hindmilk Better Than Foremilk?

-No, definitely not.
-Foremilk is there to quench your baby's thirst, and hindmilk provides all the fats your baby needs to grow and gain weight, both of these things are very important, and in the correct balance they are the perfect food for babies.
-Again, the only time you need to worry about an imbalance is if you have an overproduction of milk.
+No. Foremilk is there to quench your baby's thirst, and hindmilk provides all the fats your baby needs to grow and gain weight.
+Both are very important and are the perfect food for babies in the correct balance.
+Again, you only need to worry about an imbalance if you have an overproduction of milk.

 What About Green Poop?

 There are many possible reasons for this.
-Green stools are actually more common than you might think.
-You only need to be concerned about green poop if it is accompanied by constant fussiness, and if the stools are foamy and explosive.
-Other common reasons for green stools.
+Green stools are more common than you might think.
+You only need to be concerned about green poop if it is accompanied by constant fussiness and if the stools are foamy and explosive—other common reasons for green stools.

 Why Is My Breastmilk Clear and Watery?

-Immediately after birth, a mother will produce colostrum, which has a yellowish tinge to it and is also quite thick when compared to mature milk.
-When the mature milk starts to come in (around day 3 to 5), you will notice that your milk is more fluid and lighter in color.
+Immediately after birth, a mother will produce colostrum, which has a yellowish tinge and is also quite thick compared to mature milk.
+When the mature milk comes in (around days 3 to 5), you will notice that your milk is more fluid and lighter in color.
 It is normal for mature breast milk to look watery.

 How Can I Improve the Quality of My Breast Milk?

-- Breast massage can significantly improve the levels of solids, lipids, casein and gross energy of breast milk!
+- Breast massage can significantly improve breast milk's solids, lipids, casein, and gross energy levels!
 Breast massage, therefore, enhances the quality of milk.
 (1)

-- If you do not have an oversupply of milk you can use the following to increase the fat content of your milk.
+- If you do not have an oversupply of milk, you can use the following to increase the fat content of your milk.
 Barley grass and barley water can improve the quality and quantity of breast milk by making it more nutrient-rich and creamy.
-Flaxseed contains estrogenic properties that increase the fat content in milk and increases supply.
+Flaxseed contains estrogenic properties that increase milk's fat content and supply.
 See our lactation cookie recipe.
-Do not eat lactogenic foods if you already have an oversupply issue, doing so could put you at risk for plugged ducts and mastitis.
+Do not eat lactogenic foods if you already have an oversupply issue; doing so could put you at risk for plugged ducts and mastitis.